Andrée Ruellan: Later life and work

 During World War II and the post-war years, Ruellan's style evolved to become darker and her work began to convey greater tension than before and to show surrealistic tendencies.
-She appears to have been disillusioned by the devastation suffered by Europeans during and after the war, by the discrimination suffered by her close friend, the Japanese-American artist Yasuo Kuniyoshi, and by her reaction to the extravagant Mardi Gras celebrations which she experienced in New Orleans for the first time in 1948.
+She appears to have been disillusioned by the devastation suffered by Europeans during and after the war, by the discrimination suffered by her close friend, the Japanese-American artist Yasuo Kuniyoshi, and by her reaction to the extravagant Mardi Gras celebrations that she experienced in New Orleans for the first time in 1948.

 Ruellan's paintings from this period often contain children in Mardi Gras costumes and masks.
 They might seem to be playful, but there are disturbing elements in their too-adult attitudes and the segregation of onlookers.
 Children's Mardi Gras of 1949 is one of her best-known works of this period.
 It shows four children wearing carnival masks and costumes.
 Their pose suggests an attempt to mimic decadent adult behavior that is associated with Mardi Gras.
 Behind them, four uncostumed children peer through a grating on the top of a wall and another is seen through a metal-wire barrier.
 Of the four costumed children, one pair are dancing together.
 The two appear again in Ruellan's Masques of 1951, a sugar lift aquatint print.
 The composition of the print resembles that of her drawing, Coal Delivery.
 In both works the figures are moving from left to right, glancing downward and in both one sees the same diagonal and vertical lines of force.
 However, in tone the two works are distinctly different from one another.
 In Coal Delivery the viewer is led to share the artist's empathy with her subject while in Masques the viewer senses the discordance of the scene.
 In the latter, there is no youthful exuberance, nothing like the quiet resilience and sturdy courage conveyed by the former.